aks-globe/Clique_Bait_SQL_Project/README.md

 # Tables used:
 Five tables used in this case study.

-Users: Customers(user_id) who visit the Clique Bait website are tagged via their cookie_id.
+- Users: Customers(user_id) who visit the Clique Bait website are tagged via their cookie_id.
-Events: Customer visits are logged in this events table at a cookie_id level and the event_type and page_id values can be used to join onto relevant satellite tables to obtain further information about each event.
+- Events: Customer visits are logged in this events table at a cookie_id level and the event_type and page_id values can be used to join onto relevant satellite tables to obtain further information about each event.
-Page Hierarchy: This table lists all of the pages on the Clique Bait website which are tagged and have data passing through from user interaction events.
+- Page Hierarchy: This table lists all of the pages on the Clique Bait website which are tagged and have data passing through from user interaction events.
-Event Identifier: The event_identifier table shows the types of events which are captured by Clique Bait’s digital data systems.
+- Event Identifier: The event_identifier table shows the types of events which are captured by Clique Bait’s digital data systems.
-Campaign Identifier: This table shows information for the 3 campaigns that Clique Bait has ran on their website so far.
+-Campaign Identifier: This table shows information for the 3 campaigns that Clique Bait has ran on their website so far.

-ER Diagram:
+# ER Diagram:
 CliqueBait_ERDiagram

 # Problem Statements: